AgRoboticsResearch/headland_trajectory_planning/README.md

 The techinique details of the repo is introduced in our [JFR journal paper](https://www.researchgate.net/publication/372858867_Optimization-Based_Motion_Planning_for_Autonomous_Agricultural_Vehicles_Turning_in_Constrained_Headlands) under final reviewing.

+We applied python to leverage the convinience of Jupyter-Notebook to introduce the algorithm in details and try the best to optimize the Python code to have it run efficiently.
+[Casadi](https://github.com/casadi/casadi) is applied to solve the modeled non-linear optimzation problem.

 ## Updates

 * **Dec 8, 2023** - Initial release.